suhailamir/bookshelf-crud-example/readme.md

 - Run "docker-compose -p users ps" to list the containers
 - Run "docker exec -it users_api_1 sh" to run commands in a container's shell
 - Run "docker-compose -p users stop" to stop the containers

+## Development Environment Instructions (without Docker)

+- clone the repo
+- set mysql username and password
+- Navigate to the /app directory
+- Run npm install
+- Run npm start
+- navigate to localhost:3000/users , it will return list of users created